lelandfirerescue/fm-ga-link/README.md

 23. Click on the "+Add row" link
 24. Add the property `FM_ACCKEY` with the value of your `acckey` given to you by Aladtec
 25. Click on the "+Add row" link
-26. Add the property `FM_CUSID` with the value of your `cusid` given to you by Aladtec
+26. Add the property `FM_ENDPOINT` with the URI of your endpoint given to you by Aladtec
 27. Click on the "+Add row" link
 28. Add the property `GA_GROUP_EMAIL` with the email address of the Google Group being managed
 29. Click on the "+Add row" link